 Executive coach training.
 Business coach training.
-Life coach training… There any number of reasons why people decide to train as a coach and an equally large number of coach training courses to choose from in the UK.
+Life coach training… There are a huge number of coaching courses out there and any number of reasons why people decide to train as a coach.
+But how do you choose the right coach training course in the UK?

 Coaching skills can enhance your career opportunities; make you more valuable to your existing employer, as an independent adviser or consultant, or more attractive on the jobs market.
 But if you do decide to become a coach it’s important to find the right coach training course for you.

 Which is the best UK coach training course for me?

 There are many coaching training courses out there and it can be hard to choose between them.
 So here are our 10 tips based on the questions people ask when choosing coach training.